 We do our work in the Susquehannah River watershed, which drains into the Chesapeake Bay.
 The Oneida Lake watershed (within the larger Oswego River/ Finger Lake watershed, which drains into lake Ontario), as well as the Mohawk River watershed (that drains into the Hudson) are very close.

-– Artists & Organizers: Margaretha Haughwout, with many thanks to ongoing GXC insights and collaborations with Oliver Kellhammer, Greg Owens, and Marisa Prefer.
+– Artists & Organizers: The 2024 GXC is organized by Lou Goldfinch and Margaretha Haughwout, with many thanks to ongoing GXC insights and collaborations with Oliver Kellhammer, Greg Owens, and Marisa Prefer.
 See full list of participating artists from previous years here: http://www.graftersxchange.org/artist-bios/

-– This project was greatly aided by the dedication of Colgate staff members Lesley Chapman, Kevin Donlin, Julie Dudrick, Angela Kowalski, Lois Wilcox, and Mark Williams.
+– This project is greatly aided by the dedication of Colgate staff members Lesley Chapman, Kevin Donlin, Julie Dudrick, Angela Kowalski, Lois Wilcox, and Carl Wohnsen.

-– GXC partners include the Southern Madison Heritage Trust and the Village of Hamilton Tree Commission.
+– GXC partners include the Southern Madison Heritage Trust and the Village of Hamilton Forest Commission.

 – Image Credits: R.C.
 Steadman, 1924, Brambles.
 D.G.
 Passmore, 1908, Mulberry, Travis.
 R.C.
 Steadman, 1910, Apple, Decarie.
 Artist unknown, n.d., Plum, Illinois Ironclad.
 M.D.
 Arnold, 1913, Chestnut.
 J.M.
 Shull, 1910, Peach, Early Rivers.
 J.M.
 Shull, 1924, Hazelnut.
 (2021) An Illustrated Catalog of American Fruits & Nuts: The U.S. Department of Agriculture Pomological Watercolor Collection.
 Atelier Editions.